Cherry Bomb trophy rock

 How to Age a Deer

-So how do you tell deer age and determine if you have mature bucks on your farm?
+So how do you tell deer age and determine if you have mature whitetail bucks on your farm?
 The best way is to follow individual age and growth over years using trail cam surveys, field observation, and good optics.
 The University of Missouri also has detailed info on how to age a deer in the field based on body characteristics and size.
 This poster showing growth and maturity of the whitetail buck is a great tool to refer to.
 And the deer antler age chart below may also be helpful.

-whitetail deer age chart2.
-What Size Buck to Shoot
+2. What Size Buck to Shoot

 Once you’ve established age class of shooter bucks, it’s time to look at rack size.
 Yes, age comes first, but at the end of the day, what all hunters want to sit around the fire and spit ‘n whittle about is antler tines and rack span.

 So what size buck should you shoot, and how do you determine spread in the field?
-Most hunters know a big set of antlers on sight, but if you’re shooting for trophy potential, you need to look closely at overall height and width, the number of points, and mass.
+Most hunters know a big set of antlers on sight, but if you’re shooting a buck for trophy potential, you need to look closely at overall height and width, the number of points, and mass.
 Boone and Crocket can help you learn how to tally the antler score of whitetail bucks and know if you’ve got a potential winner on your property.

 3. Other Factors for a Good Buck Pick